stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 In this example we would be fitting an Arrehenius model to data contained inthe 'Temp' and 'Cond' columns.
 The resulting fit would be added as an additional colum called fit.
 In addition, details of the fit are added as metadata to the current :py:class:`AnalyseFile`.

+The *model* argument to :py:meth:`AnalyseFile.lmfit` can be either an instance of the model class, or just the class itself (in which case it will be instantiated as required), or just a bare callable, in which case a model class will be created around it.
+The latter is approximately equivalent to a simple call to :py:meth:`AnalyseFile.curve_fit`.

 The return value from :py:meth:`AnalyseFile.lmfit` is controlled by the *output* keyword parameter.
 By default it is the :py:class:`lmfit.model.ModelFit` instance.
 This contains all the information about the fit and fitting process.